Operator Shifting for General Noisy Matrix Systems: The Necessity of Conditions

 must achieve its minimum at

 One might initially conclude that the ability of this example to undermine \cref{thm:thm} has something to do with the assumption that $k$ is very large.
 This is not the case.
 The largeness of $k$ is assumed only for illustrative purposes.
 One can verify numerically (see \cref{fig:lowesteig}) for the above choice of $\sampMat$, that $\E[\sampMat^{-T} \sampMat^{-1} - \sampMat^{-T}]$ has a negative eigenvalue for all $k \neq \pm 1, 0$.
-Therefore, for any $k \neq \pm 1, 0$, one can find a $\rhs$ such that $\optAugFac$ is negative.
+This means that if we let $vc{v}$ be the corresponding eigenvector and take $\autoCor = \vc{v} \vc{v}^T$, the quantity determining the sign of $\optAugFac$ (see \cref{eq:neededcond}) becomes